 Malnutrition during the first 1,000 days of life (chronic malnutrition) is one of the most common diseases in the world, affecting 1 in 5 children (149 million) globally, limiting their future health and prosperity.
 It happens when children do not get the nutrition they require for healthy growth and development during the first 1,000 days of their lives.
 This type of malnutrition, called chronic malnutrition, has irreversible and lifelong consequences on the development of children’s bodies, brains and immune systems.
 By age 2, 70% of brain connections are formed.

-Chronic malnutrition affects 149 million children globally, limiting their future’s health and prosperity.
-Despite the irreversible consequences of this disease, the lack of investment hinders the progress in the fight against chronic malnutrition.
+Despite the irreversible consequences of this disease, lack of investment hinders the progress in the fight against malnutrition during the first 1,000 days of life.
 UNITLIFE was created by the UN Capital Development Fund and UN Women to address this gap.